Best Workout Order for Women: Strength Before Cardio for Fat Loss and Muscle Activation

 Scientific background:

-Paoli et al. (2012, Journal of Strength and Conditioning Research) found that training large muscle groups first leads to greater anabolic hormone response and improved metabolic activation — a particularly effective approach for women aiming for body recomposition.
+Paoli et al. (2012, Journal of Strength and Conditioning Research) found that training large muscle groups first leads to a stronger anabolic hormone response and greater metabolic activation — particularly effective for women focusing on body recomposition.

 Example exercises: